-Another development affecting the healthcare industry is the increased use of the federal False Claims Act, and in particular, action brought pursuant to the False Claims Act's "whistleblower" or "qui tam" provisions.
-The False Claims Act imposes liability on any person or entity that, among other things, knowingly presents, or causes to be presented, a false or fraudulent claim for payment by a federal healthcare program.
+Another development affecting the healthcare industry is the increased use of the federal False Claims Act, and in particular, actions brought pursuant to the False Claims Act's "whistleblower" or "qui tam" provisions.
+The False Claims Act imposes liability on any person or entity that, among other things, knowingly presents, or causes to be presented, a false or fraudulent claim for payment to the federal government.
 The qui tam provisions of the False Claims Act allow a private individual to bring actions on behalf of the federal government alleging that the defendant has violated the False Claims Act and to share in any monetary recovery.

-In addition, various states have enacted false claims law analogous to the False Claims Act, many of these state laws apply where a claim is submitted to any commercial payor and not merely a federal healthcare program.
+In addition, various states have enacted false claims law analogous to the False Claims Act.
+Some of these state laws apply where a claim is submitted to any commercial payor and not merely a federal healthcare program, and some authorize private citizens to bring suit on the state's behalf.

-When an entity is determined to have violated the False Claims Act, it may be required to pay up to three times the actual damages sustained by the government, plus civil penalties for each separate instance of false claim, as set by statute.
+When an entity is determined to have violated the False Claims Act, it may be required to pay up to three times the actual damages sustained by the government, plus per-claim civil penalties, as set by statute and attorney's fees.
 The civil penalty amounts are adjusted annually for inflation.
+Violation of the False Claims Act also can result in exclusion from government health care programs.

-While we are unaware of any current matters, we are unable to predict whether we will be subject to actions under the False Claims Act or a similar state law, or the impact of such actions.
+While we are unaware of any pending False Claims Act investigations or litigation, we are unable to predict whether we will be subject to actions under the False Claims Act or a similar state law, or the impact of such actions.
 However, the costs of defending such claims, as well as any sanctions imposed, could significantly affect our financial performance.